-We’ve been writing a lot about motherhood lately, particularly as part of the Procter & Gamble Thank You Mom Campaign (who are also sponsoring this post), and encouraged everybody to share your own lessons and tributes to your own mom.
+We’ve been writing a lot about motherhood lately and encouraged everybody to share your own lessons and tributes to your own mom.
 However, I’ve been manning the headset at the Advice Smackdown long enough to know that not everybody fits neatly into that box.

 Some of us have had to say goodbye to our mothers — recently, or years ago, before we became mothers ourselves.
 Some of us routinely buy our Mother’s Day cards in the “special situations” section, for grandmothers or stepmothers or aunts who are, essentially, our moms.
 Some of us, no matter how much we may wish it to be otherwise, simply don’t have the relationship with our mothers that one imagines when one thinks about leaving gushing, loving tributes on the Internet.

 And while, sure, we’ve posted a LOT of questions about mothers-in-law from hell, that’s not always the case either.
 I’ve gotten multiple questions from moms-to-be who actually WANT their mothers-in-law or other female figure to help out postpartum INSTEAD of their “real” mothers.
 I may still (almost 12 years later) still awkwardly address my in-laws as “you guyssss” because I mishandled their early request/invitation to call them “Mom” and “Dad”…but they have, in many ways, been an amazing complement to my existing parental units.
 They are my family, and even more importantly, they have become my family’s family.